ismarsanttana/soulmate-spark-dev/replit.md

-# Conecta Afogados - Portal do Cidadão
+# Conecta - Multi-Tenant Portal do Cidadão

 ## Overview

+**Conecta** is a white-label multi-tenant citizen portal platform for Brazilian municipalities.
+Initially developed for Afogados da Ingazeira, Pernambuco, it is being transformed into a scalable platform that can serve multiple cities with customized branding (logos, colors, content).

-Conecta Afogados is a comprehensive citizen portal for the municipality of Afogados da Ingazeira, Pernambuco, Brazil.
-It provides digital access to government services across multiple departments (secretarias), including health, education, social assistance, culture, public works, and more.
+The application provides digital access to government services across multiple departments (secretarias), including health, education, social assistance, culture, public works, and more.
 The platform supports multiple user roles with a sophisticated multi-role architecture that allows users to hold multiple roles simultaneously (e.g., a user can be both a parent and a teacher).

 The application is built as a Progressive Web App (PWA) with mobile-first design, real-time notifications, and extensive administrative capabilities for managing content, users, and services.

+**Current Status**: Phase 1 complete - Dynamic logo and city name based on city slug.

 ## User Preferences